sunil09e/project-3/README.md

 Add users to Docker group to run Docker commands without sudo.

-# AWS Infrastructure

-Provisioned AWS infrastructure using EC2 t2.micro instance for application server.

-Deployed the application on AWS EC2 server.

-### Configured Security Groups with the following inbound rules:
-Jenkins Server → Used for Jenkins CI/CD, Prometheus, and Grafana monitoring Application Server → Used for hosting the React application

-## Jenkins Server

-Port 8080 → Accessible from anywhere (Jenkins UI)
-Port 9090 → Accessible from anywhere (Prometheus UI) Port 3000 → Accessible from anywhere (Grafana UI)
-Port 22 → SSH access for server management

-## Application Server

-Port 80 → Accessible from anywhere (Application access) Port 9100 → Accessible from anywhere (Node Exporter metrics for Prometheus monitoring) Port 22 → SSH access restricted to my IP address and Jenkins server IP for deployment access.

 ### Application Server (Amazon Linux - ec2-user)
 Grant Docker permission to the application server user to deploy and manage containers without sudo.